Highwic: 150th anniversary

 In 2012, year-long celebrations were planned to celebrate the 150th anniversary of the building including high tea at the house, seeing a collection of Victorian era costumes and floral arrangements as part of the Festival of Flowers plus music and arts.
 That year, Highwic became the main attraction of several Auckland Heritage Festival events.
 The concert A Song Without Words celebrated the work of students of Felix Mendelssohn in the ballroom.

 Filming

-The building has been used in filming for music acts such as Bic Runga, Rhys Darby, and also television shows such as The Jono Project.
+The building has been used in filming for music acts such as Bic Runga, Rhys Darby, and also television shows such as The Jono Project and The Luminaries.

 Claimed hauntings

-Highwic is considered to be one of the “spookiest” places in Auckland as there have been claimed sightings of a ghost in a bedroom.
+Highwic is considered to be one of the most haunted places in Auckland as there have been claimed sightings of a ghost in a bedroom.
 It is also said to be the home to a ghostly canine.
-A spokeswoman claimed that a black dog has been seen running across the garden to the property's boundary.
+A former spokeswoman claimed that a black dog has been seen running across the garden to the property's boundary.